 Activity Zones are active

 With Activity Zones, the camera uses the PIR sensor in addition to analyzing the image to look for changes.
 The camera analyzes the motion event over the course of two seconds and looks for pixels in the images changing.

-- If the camera sees pixels changing within an activity zone, the camera turns back off and stops recording.
+- If the camera sees pixels changing within an Activity Zone, the camera turns off and stops recording.